khartinger/mqtt4home/md/m4h01_RasPiInstall_e.md

  ```
  and switching on the graphic screen by clicking [Menu] in the upper left corner - Settings - Raspberry Pi Configuration - [System]...

+## Install Apache server
+The Apache HTTP Server is used to enable the RasPi to accept browser requests.
+The installation is done by
+`sudo apt-get install apache2`

 ## Other setting options
 ### Switch off screen saver
 1. Create new directory with control file